cjdb/deprecated-blog/a-prime-opportunity-for-ranges.md

 # A Prime Opportunity for Ranges

+**cjdb.com.au/a-prime-opportunity-for-ranges  to preserve link integrity moving forward is now deprecated and will be removed in 2025.
+Please update references to https://blog.cjdb.xyz/a-prime-opportunity-for-ranges  to preserve link integrity moving forward.**

 It's been a while since my last blog.
 This isn't the blog that I promised, but it's still an important one.
 If you haven't read [_Prepping Yourself to Conceptify Algorithms_][16] and [_Transforming `std::find` into `std::ranges::find`_][17], please do go and read those: there are a